 Click here if you would like to read the official copy of the Court of Appeal’s ruling in the Fletcher Jones Motorcars appeal.

 California Lemon Law Lawyer is Now Looking for Other Fletcher Jones Motorcars Customers

 Now that the California Court of Appeal has returned the Lewis v.
 Fletcher Jones Motor Cars, Inc. lawsuit back to the Orange County Superior Court where it belongs, Ms. Lewis’s California lemon lawyer is trying to identify and find other Fletcher Jones Motorcars customers to see if they would be willing to discuss their dealings with the Newport Beach, California Mercedes dealership.
 Although he is primarily looking for evidence that Fletcher Jones Motorcars has falsified other customers’ down payment amounts, for any Fletcher Jones Mercedes customers who request it he is willing to conduct a thorough and complete document review and potential case analysis.

 If you are a former Fletcher Jones Motorcars customer, that means that you can have one of the best and most experienced lemon law attorneys in California look over your documents, and give you legal advice regarding whether or not Fletcher Jones Mercedes violated the California lemon law’s requirements, committed any type of car dealer fraud, of otherwise violated California’s consumer protection statutes.
 Consultations are completely FREE for all Fletcher Jones Motorcars customers.

-If you bought or leased a Mercedes vehicle from Fletcher Jones Motorcars, then please call California lemon law attorney Michael R. Vachon, Esq. right away at (855) 4-LEMON-LAW (toll free call anywhere in California).
+If you bought or leased a Mercedes vehicle from Fletcher Jones Motorcars, then please call California lemon law attorney Michael Vachon, LL.M. right away at (855) 4-LEMON-LAW (toll free call anywhere in California).